EdmundBenedict/lordcephei.github.io/pages/lmfa_output.md

     fit: r>rmt  1.433395   r<rmt  6.387103   qtot  7.820498
     rho: r>rmt  1.433395   r<rmt  4.566605   qtot  6.000000
 ~~~

+The valence density was fit to a linear combination of 6 smooth Hankel functions, with varying energies but a fixed smoothing radius **rsm=1.51434**.
+The fit is carried out subject to the constraint that the integrated charge is exact (and the integrated magnetic moment, in the spin polarized case).

 {::nomarkdown}</div>{:/}

 Also the core density spills out into the interstitial.
 Rather than renormalizing the core density